A topic from the subject of Inorganic Chemistry in Chemistry.

 2. Exposing Metals to Chlorine Gas:

-• Hold a piece of copper wire with tongs and carefully lower it into the chlorine gas jar.
+• Using tongs, hold a piece of copper wire and carefully lower it into the chlorine gas jar.
+Do not inhale the gas.

-• Repeat the process with iron wire and magnesium ribbon.
+• Repeat the process with iron wire and magnesium ribbon, noting observations for each metal.

-• Gently release small amounts of chlorine and hydrogen gases into the jar simultaneously.
+• Gently and simultaneously release small amounts of chlorine and hydrogen gases into the jar.
+A small amount is sufficient.

-• Hold the lit Bunsen burner near the mouth of the jar, keeping a safe distance.
+• Immediately move the lit Bunsen burner near the mouth of the jar (at a safe distance).
+A small, controlled explosion may occur.
+Do not point the jar towards yourself or others.

-• Note the color changes, formation of smoke, release of heat, and any other visible reactions.
+• Note any color changes, formation of smoke or fumes, release of heat (exothermic reaction), and any other visible reactions in both experiments.

 Significance: